 Non-Discrimination Complaint Procedure - Office of Fair Practices

-A. The Department of Labor, Licensing and Regulation (DLLR) recognizes that legitimate problems, differences of opinion, complaints and grievances will exist in the daily relationship between DLLR as an employer and its employees or applicants for employment and beneficiaries of departmental services.
+A. The Maryland Department of Labor recognizes that legitimate problems, differences of opinion, complaints and grievances will exist in the daily relationship between the Maryland Department of Labor as an employer and its employees or applicants for employment and beneficiaries of departmental services.
 It is the responsibility of administrators, supervisors, program directors, appointing authorities and employees to establish and maintain a climate conducive to equal opportunity and within which employee problems or complaints are promptly identified, discussed and given fair and timely consideration.
-This directive applies to complaints relating to or arising out of discrimination in employment or in the delivery of services on the basis of age, ancestry, color, creed, citizenship (where applicable), genetic information/testing, marital status, mental or physical disability, political affiliation, belief or opinion (where applicable), national origin, race, religious affiliation, belief or opinion, sex (except where age, sex, or disability involves a bona fide occupational qualification), sexual orientation (where applicable) or status as a participant in Workforce Investment Act (WIA) funded programs (where applicable).
+This directive applies to complaints relating to or arising out of discrimination in employment or in the delivery of services on the basis of age, ancestry, color, creed, citizenship (where applicable), genetic information/testing, marital status, mental or physical disability, political affiliation, belief or opinion (where applicable), national origin, race, religious affiliation, belief or opinion, sex (except where age, sex, or disability involves a bona fide occupational qualification), sexual orientation (where applicable) or status as a participant in Workforce Innovation Opportunity Act (WIOA) funded programs (where applicable).

-B. This directive provides standardized procedures for the filing and processing of complaints against an employee, policy of or program operated by, through, or funded by DLLR alleging discrimination in employment or in the delivery of services.
+B. This directive provides standardized procedures for the filing and processing of complaints against an employee, policy of or program operated by, through, or funded by Maryland Department of Labor alleging discrimination in employment or in the delivery of services.

 A. Civil Rights Act of 1964, Titles VI and VII, as amended, Pub.
 Law 88-352, 78 Stat.
 252 (42 U.S.C., §2000)